mbaynton/i3-gnome/README.md

 # i3-gnome

-A collection of gnome-session and xsession files required to make the i3 tiling window manager work with GNOME Flashback.
-The upshot of which is that you can use i3 within a GNOME 3 session (via GDM), and make use of gnome-flashback utility functions.
+A collection of gnome-session and xsession files required to make the i3 tiling window manager work with GNOME desktop environment services.
+The upshot of which is that you can use i3 within a GNOME 3 session (via GDM), and make use of things like
+ * `gnome-control-center` to change system settings (wifi, bluetooth, displays, sound, power, etc.)
+ * Media keys

-These files are updated to work with the most recent Ubuntu release (currently **20.04**).
+These files are updated to work with the most recent Ubuntu LTS release (currently **24.04**).
+The archived original project, [https://github.com/i3-gnome/i3-gnome](https://github.com/i3-gnome/i3-gnome), has worked at least for some through 22.04.

 ## Requirements